-In general, European and United Kingdom regulated investors are restricted under the EU CRA Regulation or the UK CRA Regulation from using credit ratings for regulatory purposes, unless such ratings are issued by a credit rating agency established in the EEA or the United Kingdom and registered under the EU CRA Regulation or the UK CRA Regulation (and such registration has not been withdrawn or suspended, subject to transitional provisions that apply in certain circumstances).
-Such general restriction will also apply in the case of credit ratings issued by non-EEA or non-UK credit rating agencies, unless the relevant credit ratings are endorsed by a EEA-registered or UK-registered credit rating agency or the relevant non-EEA and non-UK rating agency is certified in accordance with the EU CRA Regulation or the UK CRA Regulation (and such endorsement action or certification, as the case may be, has not been withdrawn or suspended, subject to transitional provisions that apply in certain circumstances).
-If the status of the rating agency rating the Notes changes, European and United Kingdom regulated investors may no longer be able to use the rating for regulatory purposes and the Notes may have a different regulatory treatment.
-This may result in European and United Kingdom regulated investors selling the Notes which may impact the value of the Notes and any secondary market.
-The list of registered and certified rating agencies published by the ESMA on its website in accordance with the EU CRA Regulation or the list of registered and certified rating agencies published by the FCA on its website in accordance with UK CRA Regulation is not conclusive evidence of the status of the relevant rating agency being included in such list as there may be delays between certain supervisory measures being taken against a relevant rating agency and publication of an updated ESMA list.
-Limited information with respect to the credit rating agencies and ratings will be disclosed in the relevant Final Terms.
-Certain information with respect to the credit rating agencies and ratings is set out on the cover page of this Base Prospectus.
+In general, European and UK regulated investors are restricted under the EU CRA Regulation or the UK CRA Regulation from using credit ratings for regulatory purposes, unless such ratings are issued by a credit rating agency established in the EEA or the UK and registered under the EU CRA Regulation or the UK CRA Regulation (and such registration has not been withdrawn or suspended, subject to transitional provisions that apply in certain circumstances).
+Such general restriction will also apply in the case of credit ratings issued by non-EEA or non-UK credit rating agencies, unless the relevant credit ratings are endorsed by a EEA-registered or UK-registered credit rating agency or the relevant non-EEA and non-UK rating agency is certified in accordance with the EU

+CRA Regulation or the UK CRA Regulation (and such endorsement action or certification, as the case may be, has not been withdrawn or suspended, subject to transitional provisions that apply in certain circumstances).
+If the status of the rating agency rating the Notes changes, European and UK regulated investors may no longer be able to use the rating for regulatory purposes and the Notes may have a different regulatory treatment.
+This may result in European and UK regulated investors selling the Notes which may impact the value of the Notes and any secondary market.
+The list of registered and certified rating agencies published by the ESMA on its website in accordance with the EU CRA Regulation or the list of registered and certified rating agencies of the status of the relevant rating agency being included in such list as there may be delays between certain supervisory measures being taken against a relevant rating agency and publication of an updated ESMA list.
+Limited information with respect to the credit rating agencies and ratings is set out on the cover page of this Base Prospectus.
 A credit rating is not a recommendation to buy, sell or hold securities and may be revised or withdrawn by its assigning credit rating agency at any time.
 Each rating should be evaluated independently of any other rating.